hbootwalla/Language-Compiler/README.md

 Parameters can also be passed to the dynamic class.
 To implement our code, we emulate all of our code within the main function of the dynamic class.
 Our language has a single global scope, hence, each variable is emulated as a static variable of the dynamic class.

+# Abstract Syntax Tree

+An abstract syntax tree is a parse tree which is constructed during the parse phase of the compiler.
+It is then annotated with attributes during the type checking and code construction phase.
+An AST consists of nodes, each node representing elements of the input.

+For example :

+int i = j + 1;

+The above statement represents a Declaration_Variable Node.
+It consists of three attributes:
+Type - int
+Identifier Name - i
+Expression - Binary_Expression

+Binary_Expression consists of the following three attributes:
+Operator - +
+Expression_Ident - j
+Expression_IntLit - 1

+These nodes are created as we parse the input and build the tree as we go along.
+In the type checking phase, we calculate the types of the more basic nodes and pass it along to the parent nodes.
+The parent nodes inherit their type infromation from the children nodes.
+The parent nodes check and confirm the types which are passed from the children.
+In the code generation phase, each node is visited and bytecode is generated from the attributes stored in each node.